 Even sleeping beneath tons of snow and ice for the past century-plus, Mount Baker in central Whatcom County poses a number of hazards for the considerable population living in its shadow.
 The number of glaciers that cover the 10,781-feet tall stratovolcano trails only Mount Rainier in the lower 48.

-And though it has been more than 150 years since Mount Baker last erupted, it will again someday, which is why DNR and its Division of Geology and Earth Resources help map, monitor and educate the public, governments and others about its hazards.
+And though it has been more than 150 years since Mount Baker last erupted, it will again someday, which is why DNR and the Washington Geological Survey help map, monitor and educate the public, governments and others about its hazards.
 May is Washington’s Volcano Preparedness Month, and DNR has all you need to know about how the stunning mammoths dominating much of our skyline handle the geothermal pressure bubbling below.

 Explosions in 1843 were seen from Bellingham, a mere 30 miles west.
 More activity was spotted in 1975 when Mount Baker sent off several emissions of volcanic gases from Sherman Crater.
 Officials closed the area with concerns that a landslide would crash into Baker Lake.